t-d-k/LibreCrypt/docs/advanced_topics.md

 #### Chaff
 </A>

-When creating a new DoxBox the file or partition is first overwritten with psuedo-random data.
-This prevents any attacker from telling how much data is stored in the Box and whether there is any hidden Box.
+When creating a new container the file or partition is first overwritten with psuedo-random data.
+This prevents any attacker from telling how much data is stored in the container and whether there is any hidden container.
 This data is known as "chaff".

 Writing the 'chaff' can take some time - particularly with flash drives.
 Please see [plausible deniability](plausible_deniability.html) for details.